vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 function_name(par_1, par_2, par_3)
 ```

 The **function name** points toward the appropriate action produced by it, followed by brackets containing zero or more **parameters**.
 Concrete values of parameters passed to the function some authors call **arguments**.
-So, for the print function in this example parameter is a string, and an argument is a concrete message `"This is a message from python!"`
+So, for the print function in this example, parameter is a string, and an argument is a concrete message `"This is a message from python!"`

 <div class="alert alert-warning" role = "alert">
 <i class="fa fa-cogs" style="font-size:24px; font-weight:bold"> Highlights </i>